Repressed

 an older child or adult suddenly remembers having been abused

 in childhood by some particular person, usually a parent.
-The camps are clearly
+The opinions are clearly

 divided here, some saying that these things happen all the time and that